PR-research-data-tools/RP-Matlab-Code-Green/Energy-Experimentation/README.md

 You can also change the name of the docker image if you would like with the `-t` option.
 If you do so, please make sure you update the value of the variable `NAME_DOCKER_IMAGE` in line 33 of the script `measure.py`.

+### Matlab projects

+Download the Matlab projects you would like to evaluate in the `sampling` folder.

+In our study, the matlab projects were downloaded from GitHub by running the Matlab scripts in `RQ1/Curation Scripts`.
+The entry points files of those Matlab projects were then determined with running the script in `RQ1/Entry Point Scripts`.

-### Matlab project to run
+### Scripts to execute

 A file containing the list of the paths to scripts to run (and to measure the enrgy consumption of).
 The format must follow the 1 line = 1 script.
 As example, the file used to run the Matlab entrypoint files (i.e., original scripts and corresponding LLM optimised scripts) from our study is provided in the `experimentation` folder as `Experimentation_scripts.csv`.
+It contains relative paths to the `sampling` folder where the Matlab projects were located.
+We used the list of entrypoints found previously (and the generated LLMs optimised corresponding scripts) to then create our `Experimentation_scripts.csv` file.

 ## Running the experimentation